written by Maree Stuart

 - Investigate the features of your financial management software like Xero.
-Can you extend it to not only pay your staff and manage invoices and expenses, but also capture and manage your suppliers and inventory?
+Can you extend it’s use beyond paying your staff and managing invoices and expenses?
+Perhaps it can also capture and manage your suppliers and inventory.

 - What does your supply chain look like?
 Lately, it’s probably taken a battering.
 Do you need to maintain a higher stock level of consumables to ensure that you can do testing and calibration within the promised time?
 How would you know what levels are just right?
 Technologies like barcodes and inventory management software might help here.
 Or even keeping a humble spreadsheet capturing use of consumables as a direct consequence of numbers of tests that have been performed and analysis of this data might do the trick.

 Remember that the aspects of quality that are important in labs include traceability, competence, validation of processes, facilities and equipment, knowledge management and monitoring of quality attributes through quality control activities.

 We have various tools to help us manage these aspects.
 Tools such as basic quantitative statistical techniques and other data collection and analysis tools, such as auditing and management review.